fhill2/xplr.nvim/README.md

 - open selection in nvim

 - a simple API that wraps nvim lua msgpack client customized for xplr.
 This is so you can call nvim API functions or your own lua functions from xplr.
+Also allows communication without using shell / pipes / neovim remote.

 ![nvim-xplr4](https://user-images.githubusercontent.com/16906982/129458538-ba41fc00-c940-4d53-b299-6bf9fdeeb2ad.gif)